-A rest period should be permitted each time the employee has the need to express breast milk (29 USC § 207).
+A rest period should be permitted each time the employee has the need to express breast milk (29 USC § 218d).
 In general, lactation breaks that cumulatively total 30 minutes or less during any four-hour work period or major portion of a four-hour work period would be considered reasonable.
 However, individual circumstances may require more or less time.

-Lactation breaks, if feasible, should be taken at the same time as the employee's regularly scheduled rest or meal periods.
+Lactation breaks may be taken at the same time as the employee's regularly scheduled rest or meal periods.
 Employees desiring to take a lactation break shall notify the Dispatch Center or a supervisor prior to taking such a break.
-Such breaks may be reasonably delayed if they would seriously disrupt department operations (Minn.
+(Minn.
 Stat. § 181.939).